Scientific Name

 Description

-Agave potatorum 'Cameron Blue' is a small succulent with an open, symmetrical, mostly solitary rosette of green-blue with sharp ruffled edges.
-The rosette grows up to 8 inches (20 cm) tall and up to 18 inches (45 cm) in diameter.
-Leaves are up to 6 inches (15 cm) long and up to 3 inches (7.5 cm) wide.
+Agave potatorum 'Cameron Blue' is a small succulent that forms open, symmetrical rosettes of blue-green leaves with reddish-brown marginal spines on tubercle-like prominences and a longer terminal spine.
+The rosette can grow up to 8 inches (20 cm) tall and 18 inches (45 cm) in diameter, solitary or slowly clumping.
+The leaves are up to 6 inches (15 cm) long and 3 inches (7.5 cm) wide.
+The scalloped patterns on the leaves are caused by spines and teeth pressing into the flesh of inner leaves before they unfurl.

 Hardiness